The Best Passive PA Speakers – Under $1000

 However, they require an external amplifier to function correctly, so if you are unwilling to invest in a separate amp, this type of speaker is not for you.

 Nonetheless, suppose you are someone who prefers the freedom of mixing and matching different amplifiers and speaker types.
 In that case, you will undoubtedly find Passive PA speakers a fantastic choice.
+The other alternative is to look for the best powered PA speakers.

 Whether on the go or setting up a semi-permanent sound system, passive PA speakers offer reliability, flexibility, and audio performance.